Grants vs Scholarships

 Financial aid in the form of grants and scholarships is meant to do just as the name implies: aid your family in handling the costs of higher education.

-National Awkward Moments Day may blindside you, but don’t let college funding blindside you as well.
 The College Funding Coach team is ready and excited to help you put the puzzle together and demystify the awkward process of successfully paying for college while simultaneously accomplishing your goals!

 CFC Virginia – Richmond Team